curns/curns.github.io/index.md

 title: Hi
 ---

-Jon Curnow is a London-based product manager specialising in digital advertising solutions for publishers.
-He will often write about radio, here are a few examples.
+Jon Curnow is a London-based product manager specialising in digital advertising solutions for broadcasters.
+Across the web he often writes about radio, but not always.
+Here are some examples.

 <h1>Radio</h1>
 <ul>